Corridor · May 2026

 Frequently asked questions

-Does the UK State Pension still uprate annually if I live in Portugal?▾
+Does my UK State Pension still uprate annually in Portugal?▾

 Yes.
-Portugal is in the State Pension uprating list — UK State Pension is increased annually (triple lock) for UK retirees living in Portugal, same as if you stayed in the UK.
-This is critical to understand because the uprating list is country-specific: Australia, New Zealand, Canada (with exceptions), and most of Asia are NOT uprated (your State Pension freezes at the rate paid when you became non-resident).
-Portugal IS uprated under the UK-Portugal social security agreement that survived Brexit.
-Get pension paid into a UK account + transfer via Wise/Revolut, or paid directly to a Portuguese bank — both are supported.
+Portugal is in the State Pension uprating list — your State Pension increases annually (triple lock applies) for UK retirees living in Portugal, same as if you stayed in the UK.
+By contrast, retirees in Australia, New Zealand, Thailand, Philippines, Canada (with exceptions) face frozen State Pension at the rate paid when they became non-resident.

 Essentials British retirees set up first